OCA/account-financial-tools/account_check_deposit/readme/USAGE.md

-When you receive a check that pays a customer invoice, you can go to that invoice and click on the button *Register Payment* and select the *Checks Received* journal as *Journal*.
+When you receive a check that pays a customer invoice, you can go to that invoice and click on the button *Pay* and select the *Checks Received* journal as *Journal*.

 When you want to deposit checks to the bank, go to the menu *Invoicing